 Table of Contents

 iTunes/Finder Backup VS. iCloud: Why Local Backup Backup is Better for iOS Devices?

-This backup system uses your internet bandwidth to store your iPhone/iPad data to iCloud.
+This backup system uses your internet bandwidth to store your iPhone/iPad data in iCloud.
 It is very straightforward and a built-in feature of Apple devices.

 Pros of iCloud Backup:

 The main benefit of this backup is simplicity.
 You won’t have to go through any technical steps.
-Just connect your iCloud account with your iPhone, you are done.
-Your Phone will automatically backup your data to the cloud regularly.
+Just connect your iCloud account to your iPhone, and you are done.
+Your Phone will automatically back up your data to the cloud regularly.
 If you buy a new iOS device, connect the same account and restore your data.
 If it works for you, it is definitely a very smooth experience.
 You also have the option to choose which app data you want to back up.
 This is another positive side.